CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/ex1-acr2.png)

-1. Now switch back to **Command Prompt** and login to ACR using the below command, please update the Suffix and ACR password value in the below command.
+1. Now switch back to **Command Prompt** and log in to ACR using the below command, please update the Suffix and ACR password value in the below command.
 You should be able to see that output below in the screenshot.
 Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value and password with the copied container registry password which you have copied in the previous step in the below command.

     ```
     docker login contosotradersacr[SUFFIX].azurecr.io -u contosotradersacr[SUFFIX] -p [password]